LeoGanz/Reversi/README.md

 If the command succeeds, the jar is found in `build/libs/reversi-fddlj.jar`.
 This jar can be executed with `java -jar build/libs/reversi-fddlj.jar`

+## Running the pre-built jar

+If you want to run our pre-built jar you can do so by navigating to the repositorie's main directory and calling `java -jar releases/reversi-fddlj.jar`

 ## Running the Program